pybites/pybites.github.io-source/content/django-zip.md

 ## Create routes

-In the main app that was created with the `startproject` command we add the following routes:
+In the main app `snippets`, that was created with the `startproject` command, we add the following routes:

 snippets/urls.py